Rating

 Piazza Farnese

-The Piazza Farnese is a square in the heart of medieval Rome.
-The square is defined by Rome's largest renaissance palace, the Palazzo Farnese, built in the 16th century for cardinal Allessandro Farnese.
+Piazza Farnese is a square in the heart of medieval Rome.
+The square is defined by Rome’s largest Renaissance palace, the Palazzo Farnese, built in the sixteenth century for cardinal Alessandro Farnese.

 The Piazza